Back to blog

 Serving efficiency comes from more than cheaper hardware.
 Quantization, batching, caching, sparse architectures, and optimized kernels all contribute.
 OpenLLMStack tracks major techniques on the inference optimizations page and the engines that implement them in the inference directory.

-Sources: Andreessen Horowitz, DeepSeek API pricing, OpenAI API pricing
+Sources: Andreessen Horowitz, Epoch AI, MIT FutureTech, DeepSeek API pricing, OpenAI API pricing

 Top open source LLM API providers